 Pretty much anything you eat on the trail can be consumed with a spoon or a fork.
 Lighten your load by carrying a spork for a utensil!
 A long handle is helpful for eating dehydrated meals out of the package.

 Most people would call this optional but I’m a big fan of treating yo’ self after a long day on the trail.
-I carry a lightweight flask with tequila, which I sip with water around the campsite.
+I carry a lightweight flask with tequila, which I sip with water and True Lime (dehydrated lime juice) around the campsite.

 Aside from when you pass through a state park, there are no trash containers along the Superior Hiking Trail.
 So, it’s important that you plan to pack out what you carry in.
 Bring a bag or container to use for your trash, remembering to keep your trash scent-proof just like you do your food.